 Horn Parts from Solo Repertoire

-The works below are the most standard solos for the horn from the 18th and 19th centuries that are available for download in 19th century, public domain editions.
+The works below are the most standard solos for the horn from the 18th and 19th centuries that are available for download in public domain editions.

 Click on any link below to open a PDF.